dust765/ClassicUO_old/README.md

 Block Wall of Stone

+Block Energy Field

 # misc 2

 wireframe view

 hue impassable tiles

-transparent / invisible house and items by Z level from player
+transparent / invisible house and items by Z level from player and min Z from ground

 ignore list for circle of transparency (txt file created in your /Data/Client folder)